Supporting customers, protecting our employees and the public

 The Ontario Energy Board (OEB) has also released a number of tools to help consumers, including an energy bill calculator to compare what your electricity bill might look like if you switched from TOU to tiered pricing, and a dedicated customer choice webpage available at oeb.ca/choice.

-We realize that some of our customers may be experiencing financial uncertainty during these difficult times, and we want you to know that there are options available to help you.
+We realize that some of our customers may be experiencing financial uncertainty during these difficult times, and we want you to know that there are options available.

 Electricity conservation programs and tips